-Parents from all over the world heading for a beach vacation with their little (or not-so-little-anymore) ones should be happy to know that nothing works quite like the combination of sun, salt water and sand to tire out kids of all ages.
-Fortunately, Costa Rica has two coasts brimming with all of the above plus large doses of natural beauty, family activities, great eats and wonderful accommodations.
+As parents, we know that heading on a beach vacation with our kids is a great way to tire them out.
+With the combination of sun, salt water, and sand, we do it well here in Costa Rica.
+Costa Rica has two coasts brimming with all of the above plus large doses of natural beauty, family activities, great eats, and incredible accommodations.

-We’ve assembled a list of five of the best family beaches in Costa Rica to help guide your journey with your family through this beautiful country.
+We’ve assembled a list of seven of the best family beaches in Costa Rica to help guide your journey with your family through this beautiful country.

-Manuel Antonio is usually at the top of everyone’s must-see list of destinations in Costa Rica, and it is a particularly wonderful family getaway spot.
-First of all, not only is it close and easy to get to from San José – a mere two-and-a-half-hour drive on a sweet highway – it also has some of the country’s most beautiful beaches and tranquil, perfectly swimmable waters inside Manuel Antonio National Park.
-The beach just outside of the park can get waves and is perfect for learning to surf.
+Manuel Antonio is usually at the top of everyone’s must-see list of destinations in Costa Rica, and it is a particularly excellent family getaway spot.
+First, Manuel Antonio is a two-and-a-half-hour drive from San Jose airport on a sweet highway.
+It has some of the country’s most beautiful beaches and tranquil, perfectly swimmable waters inside Manuel Antonio National Park.
+In addition, the beach outside the park can get waves and is perfect for learning to surf.

-Manuel Antonio National Park is Costa Rica’s most visited park and you’ll understand why when you witness its beauty.
-This means that there is no shortage of accommodation, restaurants, bars, shops and tourism agencies from the neighboring town of Quepos all the way to the national park.
-This area offers plenty of tour options such as snorkeling and diving adventures, canopy tours, horseback riding and kayaking.
+Manuel Antonio National Park is Costa Rica’s most visited park, and you’ll understand why when you witness its beauty.
+There is plenty of accommodation, restaurants, bars, shops, and tourism agencies from the neighboring town of Quepos to the national park.
+In addition, this area offers plenty of tour options, such as snorkeling and diving adventures, canopy tours, horseback riding, and kayaking.

 On the opposite coast, Cahuita is one of Costa Rica’s top Caribbean destinations for families.
-Cahuita is located just a 20-minute drive from the famous beach destination of Puerto Viejo, but is a quieter option, more suitable for families looking for an authentic Caribbean experience surrounded by nature, with the option of driving to Puerto Viejo for its wide variety of dining options and activities.
+Cahuita is a 20-minute drive from the famous beach destination of Puerto Viejo.
+Still, it is a quieter option, more suitable for families looking for an authentic Caribbean experience surrounded by nature.

-Cahuita’s gem is undoubtedly Cahuita National Park, home to one of Costa Rica’s most stunning beaches, a classic white sand beach with turquoise and emerald green waters, set against a lush, green jungle.
-Bring your own snorkeling gear or book a tour to explore the reef and colorful, tropical marine life here.
-The park has several trails leading to different beaches and if you’re lucky you might encounter a few monkeys, sloths, iguanas, colorful crabs and birds along the way.
+Cahuita’s gem is undoubtedly Cahuita National Park, home to one of Costa Rica’s most stunning beaches, a classic white sand beach with turquoise and emerald green waters set against a lush, green jungle.
+Bring your snorkeling gear or book a tour to explore the reef’s colorful tropical marine life.
+The park has several trails leading to different beaches, and if you’re lucky, you might encounter a few monkeys, sloths, iguanas, colorful crabs, and birds along the way.

 Playa Hermosa de Guanacaste